jooannlee/beautiful-jekyll/aboutme.md

 or simply where the best restaurants are located? <br><br>

-subtitle: I reason with data to help answer questions like these.
+I reason with data to help answer questions like these.

 </center>